Love & Hip Hop: New York season 10

 The tenth and final season of the reality television series Love & Hip Hop: New York first aired on VH1 on December 16, 2019 until March 9, 2020.
-The show was primarily filmed in New York City, New York and executive produced by Mona Scott-Young, Stephanie R. Gayle and Maricarmen "MC" Lopez for Monami Entertainment and Dan Cesareo, Lucilla D'Agostino, Donna Edge-Rachell, Kimberly Osorio, Shelley Sinha and Michael Carrozza for Big Fish Entertainment.
+The season was primarily filmed in New York City, New York and executive produced by Mona Scott-Young, Stephanie R. Gayle and Maricarmen "MC" Lopez for Monami Entertainment and Dan Cesareo, Lucilla D'Agostino, Donna Edge-Rachell, Kimberly Osorio, Shelley Sinha and Michael Carrozza for Big Fish Entertainment.
 Nina L. Diaz, Lashan Browning and Phakiso Collins are executive producers for VH1.

 Production

 On September 12, 2019, it was reported that several former cast members had begun filming the show for its tenth anniversary season, with Big Fish Entertainment taking over the show from Eastern TV.
 After a seven-year hiatus, Chrissy Lampkin and Jim Jones would return to franchise, along with Olivia Longott, Somaya Reece, Erica Mena and Tahiry Jose.
 New cast members would include rappers Jennaske, Phresher and his girlfriend Jenn Coreano.
 Danny García and Erica Mendez were also initially reported as cast members and Emily Bustamante was reportedly in talks to return but ultimately did not appear.
 Mama Jones, Cisco Rosado and Peter Gunz would return later in the season.

 On November 4, 2019, VH1 announced Love & Hip Hop: New York would be returning for a tenth season on December 16, 2019, along with a teaser with the tagline "the homecoming begins", confirming Chrissy's return.
 On December 6, 2019, VH1 released a five-minute supertrailer.
 This season featured an entirely new opening credits sequence.
 As with last season, couples in the cast are credited together (in this instance, Remy Ma and Papoose, and Erica Mena and Safaree).

 The season was planned to air in two parts, for the first time in the show's history.
 Part one of the season aired from December 16, 2019 until March 9, 2020, while part two was set to air in spring.
 On an episode of his podcast, released on March 26, 2020, Joe Budden confirmed the show was still filming, despite the COVID-19 pandemic.
 However, he refused to continue filming and potentially risk his health, telling a producer, "There’s no Joe story to continue right now.
 I’ve closed things with Cyn.
 I’ve closed things with everybody.
 There is nothing for me to report to right this second.
 And if there was, I wouldn’t come."
 The remaining episodes of the season were eventually postposed indefinitely due to the virus.